neondatabase/website/content/docs/introduction/monitoring.md

 ## Feedback and future improvements

-At Neon, we understand that better observability and monitoring are critical for running successful applications.
+At Neon, we understand that observability and monitoring are critical for running successful applications.

 Check out our [roadmap](/docs/introduction/roadmap) to see what's coming next.

-If you've got feature requests or feedback about what you'd like to see in Neon observability features, let us know in our [feedback channel](https://discord.com/channels/1176467419317940276/1176788564890112042).
+And if you've got feature requests or feedback about what you'd like to see in Neon observability features, let us know in our [feedback channel](https://discord.com/channels/1176467419317940276/1176788564890112042).